-It uses two ultra skinny pads under the mattress which supply an adequate amount of coverage.
-These pads can detect even subtle movements, abdominal and otherwise, from the baby.
+It uses two ultra-skinny pads under the mattress that supply adequate coverage.
+These pads can detect even the most subtle movements, abdominal and otherwise, from your baby.

-If the baby is still for 20 seconds, you will get a warning alarm sent to the control unit.
-This is a particularly helpful monitor for anyone worried about SIDS, like parents of preemie babies.
+If the baby is still for 20 seconds, you will get a warning alarm on the control unit.
+This is a particularly helpful monitor for parents of preemies or anyone worried about SIDS.

-There are no loose wires in the crib to worry about, plus, the sensors do not emit any radiation that could harm the baby.
+There are no loose wires in the crib to worry about, and the sensors do not emit any radiation that could harm your baby.

 - Helps monitor for SIDS.